doubtfire-lms/docs.formatif.io/guides/staff/enrol-manage-students.md

 ![Manually enrol](/guides/enrol-manage-students/manually-enrol.png)

-**Note:** The student account must already be created in Doubtfire, you can ensure this by asking the student to log in once.
+**Note:** The student account must already be created in Formatif, you can ensure this by asking the student to log in once.

 **Note:** If the Tutorial Code is left blank (if not yet known), the student will still be enrolled, however no tutorial